STAT545-UBC-hw-2018-19/hw03-rasiimwe/hw03-rasiimwe.md

 ![](hw03-rasiimwe_files/figure-markdown_github/rwanda-1.png)

-In line with previously seen analyses, because of the Rwandan genocide, we see a strikingly lows life expectancy in Rwanda in 1992.
+In line with previously seen analyses, because of the Rwandan genocide, we see a strikingly low life expectancy in Rwanda in 1992.
 We also see an interesting pattern in the gdp per capita of this country with the lowest being reported in 1967.

 #### A closer look into Kuwait